-Up until your baby’s first birthday, her little digestive system simply couldn’t handle any drinks other than breastmilk, formula or water.
-Now that she’s older, she’s ready to transition from formula and to be introduced to milk—whether that’s cow’s milk or a nondairy alternative.
+Up until your baby’s first birthday, her little digestive system simply can’t handle any drinks other than breastmilk, formula or water.
+Once she’s older, she’s ready to transition from formula and to be introduced to milk—whether that’s cow’s milk or a nondairy alternative.

 Cow’s milk is a great source of the bone-building nutrients your little one needs, such as calcium and vitamin D. Cow’s milk also provides other important nutrients your child needs for healthy growth and development, such as protein and fat.
 However, drinking too much cow’s milk can fill your child up, causing him to eat less during mealtimes.
 Along with the American Academy of Pediatrics, we recommend serving milk at mealtimes only (and water in between) and limiting your toddler’s milk intake to 2 to 3 cups (16 to 24 ounces) per day.